*IF SUFFICIENT INTEREST, A SECOND SEPTEMBER TOUR WILL BE ARRANGED.

 We leave Albany early this morning and travel northeast through the spectacular Stirling Ranges.
 We see wheat, barley, canola and other crops and all in their springtime glory (hopefully).
 We call into the small town of Ongerup and visit the Yongergnow Malleefowl Centre.
 This is a multipurpose facility, spread over 5 hectares of native bush and two vermin-proof aviaries, dedicated to the Malleefowl conservation and local community development.

-After an early lunch at the Centre we continue eastwards and onto Ravensthorpe.
-We arrive in town on the first day of the Ravensthorpe Wildflower Show.
+After an early lunch at the Centre we continue eastwards and onto Ravensthorpe where we'll visit the Ravensthorpe Wildflower Show.
 More than 650 fresh wildflower specimens will be on display and there will be a number of botanists on hand to answer any questions you have.
 In addition, there will be art and craft stalls and other wonderful exhibits and food outlets that only country shows can offer.

 Then it's back on our coach and onto Esperance.